 17. Be pickier.

 You don’t have to buy nothing all year, but think about buying less (especially less new stuff), and being more selective with your purchases.
-Look for used items on Facebook Marketplace, or in local thrift stores before buying new.
-Put a mental hold on any new purchase for a week to think about whether you really need it.
+(Think quality, like the item above.)

-18. Eat more vegetables.
+19. Eat more vegetables.

-19. Switch banks to divest from fossil fuels.
+20. Switch banks to divest from fossil fuels.

-20. Have a period or bladder leaks?
+21. Have a period or bladder leaks?
 Try reusable products.

 You can probably replace at least some of your disposable products with these period underwear (which are also used for light bladder leaks), or try a menstrual cup or disk.
 Remember – it doesn’t have to be all or nothing, or all right now.
 But over time I’ve used these products to transition to 100% reusables.